The Home Loan Game (how it actually works)

 Gift funds is money that comes from family (if an option).

-Retirement funds is money that often comes from a retirement account at work (if available).
+Retirement funds is money that often comes from a retirement account at work (if available and you decide to use it).

 Your lender will also want to see you have money for your closing costs which can be several thousand dollars.

-But there's many ways to get money for that (try this).
+But there's many ways to get money for these things when buying a home (try this).

 The bottom line